-Given a training set containing gene expression profiles of subjects, we used the statistical method of (23) to compute for each gene pair its consistent correlation and differential correlation (DC) scores.
+Given a training set containing gene expression profiles of subjects, we used the statistical method of (24) to compute for each gene pair its consistent correlation (CC) and DC scores.
 First, DC scores are computed using the real labels of the samples.
 Then, the scores are transformed to log-likelihood ratio (LLR) scores by comparing the original DC scores to scores calculated on the same data with randomly shuffled labels.
 Thus, positive LLR scores mark gene pairs with significant change in DC.
 The prior probability of real DC changes was set so that only correlation changes of at least 0.4 will have a positive LLR score.
-This approach guarantees a similar yet slightly more stringent acceptance threshold compared to (23).
+This approach guarantees a similar yet slightly more stringent acceptance threshold compared with (24).
 See Supplementary Text for additional information.